AI assistant — not human

 Our 47-Point Assessment includes a full Conditional Access audit — evaluating existing policies against Copilot-specific requirements and delivering the 5 essential policies configured for your environment.

-A Conditional Access policy acceptable before Copilot — allowing unmanaged device access — is unacceptable after Copilot.
-The attacker's worst case shifts from browsing individual files to aggregating your entire tenant in minutes.
+A Conditional Access policy that was acceptable before Copilot is now insufficient.
+Allowing unmanaged device access poses serious risks.
+The potential for attackers has grown significantly.
+They can now move from browsing individual files to gathering your entire tenant in just minutes.

 By default, Microsoft 365 applies your existing Conditional Access policies to Copilot.
 Most tenants have broad policies with gaps.